NHL-Montreal Canadiens great Guy Lafleur dies at 70 | Sports-Games

 COVETED PROSPECT Born in Thurso, Quebec, Lafleur fell in love with the game at a young age and at times even slept in his hockey equipment to make his trip to the arena in the morning easier.

-Lafleur went on to become the top junior player in Canada and finished his amateur career as the most coveted prospect in hockey.
+Lafleur went on to become the top junior player in Canada and was the most coveted prospect in hockey after recording a staggering 130 goals and 209 points in his final amateur season.
 The Canadiens went to great lengths to ensure the premiere talent ended up on their roster and traded several skilled players to ensure Lafleur would enter the NHL wearing the bleu-blanc-rouge as the first-overall draft pick in 1971.

 Lafleur did not disappoint as he scored 29 goals in his rookie year and blossomed in the 1974-75 campaign when he more than doubled the previous season's numbers with 53 goals and 66 assists.
 In addition to his five Stanley Cup championships, Lafleur won the Art Ross Trophy three times as the NHL's top scorer, the Hart Memorial Trophy twice as the league's Most Valuable Player and on three occasions earned the Lester B. Pearson Award, given to the league's top performer as judged by his playing peers.